-- 6. an assessment of the cumulative effects of multiple subdivisions.
-If one or more subdivisions have submitted or are in the process of submitting Groundwater Availability Studies to the Commissioners Court and any part of the boundary of those subdivisions is located within 2,500 feet of the boundaries of the new proposed subdivision, the data and analyses of those existing Water Availability Studies shall be reviewed by the person preparing the new Groundwater Availability Study.
-The findings of these previous Water Availability Studies shall be incorporated with the aquifer pump test data and analyses generated for the new Groundwater Availability Study to create an assessment of the cumulative effects of actual and proposed groundwater use by the existing and proposed subdivisions on total projected aquifer pumping demand, how that total projected demand may affect local water level drawdown and recovery rates, the cumulative effect of projected drawdown at the closest or adjacent subdivision boundaries, and any related water quantity and quality concerns or changes. - 2.
-Pumping Tests Required - a.
-An aquifer test shall include, at minimum, 1 pumping well and 1 monitor well. - b.
-An aquifer pumping test shall be required when the number of tracts in a subdivision is greater than 20. - c.
-An aquifer pumping test shall be required for each 100 proposed connections. - d.
-An aquifer pumping test shall be required when multiple aquifers are being utilized for a subdivision. - e.
+an assessment of the cumulative effects of multiple subdivisions.
+If one 6. or more subdivisions have submitted or are in the process of submitting Groundwater Availability Studies to the Commissioners Court and any part of the boundary of those subdivisions is located within 2,500 feet of the boundaries of the new proposed subdivision, the data and analyses of those existing Water Availability Studies shall be reviewed by the person preparing the new Groundwater Availability Study.
+The findings of these previous Water Availability Studies shall be incorporated with the aquifer pump test data and analyses generated for the new Groundwater Availability Study to create an assessment of the cumulative effects of actual and proposed groundwater use by the existing and proposed subdivisions on total projected aquifer pumping demand, how that total projected demand may affect local water level drawdown and recovery rates, the cumulative effect of projected drawdown at the closest or adjacent subdivision boundaries, and any related water quantity and quality concerns or changes.

+2. Pumping Tests Required

+- a.
+An aquifer test shall include, at minimum, 1 test pumping well and 1 monitor well. a.b.
+The production capacity for the test well shall be determined by the water demand of the subdivision at full build out. - b.c.
+An aquifer pumping test shall be required when the number of tracts in a subdivision is greater than 20. - e.d.
+An aquifer pumping test shall be required for each 100 proposed connections. - d.c.
+An aquifer pumping test shall be required when multiple aquifers are being utilized for a subdivision. - e.f.
 The aquifer pumping test shall include a 36-hour period of constant pumping and a 36-hour recovery period.
 At a minimum, water level measurements will be recorded using a down hole probe that is connected to a datalogger and the pumping rate will be measured using an in-line flow meter.
 The constant pumping rate should be within ten percent (10%) of the permitted maximum pumping rate for the well.
-In addition, after thirty (30) hours of pumping, two composite water samples will be collected and be analyzed for Total Dissolved Solids, pH, and major cations and anions. - f.
-The monitoring equipment reasonably required by the District shall include the capability to automatically measure water level, pumping rates, and cumulative production. - g.
+In addition, after thirty (30) hours of pumping, two composite water samples will be collected and be analyzed for Total Dissolved Solids, pH, and major cations and anions. - g.
+A monitoring well shall be located in the same formation and screened at the same elevation as the test well screen. - f.h.
+The monitoring equipment reasonably required by the District shall include the capability to automatically measure water level, pumping rates, and cumulative production. - g.i.
 The equipment for measuring water levels will consist of a transducer, a sonic water level, or equivalent technology capable of measuring within an accuracy of 0.1 ft.
-The water level measuring equipment shall interface with software capable of recording measurements at hourly intervals. - h.
-If the initial aquifer testing does not produce water of a quantity and quality sufficient to meet TCEQ public water supply standards, then additional sets of Test-Monitor wells may be drilled and tested until TCEQ standards are met or exceeded.
+The water level measuring equipment shall interface with software capable of recording measurements at hourly intervals. - If the initial aquifer testing does not produce water of a quantity and quality sufficient to meet TCEQ public water supply standards, then additional sets of Test-Monitor wells may be drilled and tested until TCEQ standards are met or exceeded.